La Presidenta or La Presidente: Navigating Gender and Titles in Spanish

 Check Detail

-¿Es «la presidenta» o «la presidente»? - Julie Hilden
+¿Se dice «la presidenta» o «la presidente»?
+Esto es lo que responde la - Julie Hilden

 Check Detail